 - a.
-Indicate presence of waters of U.S. in review area (check all that apply): 1 - TNWs, including territorial seas - Wetlands adjacent to TNWs - Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs - Non-RPWs that flow directly or indirectly into TNWs - Wetlands directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs - Impoundments of jurisdictional waters - Isolated (interstate or intrastate) waters, including isolated wetlands - b.
-Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: 100 linear feet: 15 width (ft) and/or acres.
-Wetlands: 0 acres. - c.
-Limits (boundaries) of jurisdiction based on: Established by OHWM.
-Elevation of established OHWM (if known): 4726 ft.. - Non-regulated waters/wetlands (check if applicable):3 2. - Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
-Explain:
+Indicate presence of waters of U.S. in review area (check all that apply): 1 - TNWs, including territorial seas - U Wetlands adjacent to TNWs - Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs - □ Non-RPWs that flow directly or indirectly into TNWs - U Wetlands directly abutting RPWs that flow directly or indirectly into TNWs - U Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs - U Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs - Impoundments of jurisdictional waters - □ Isolated (interstate or intrastate) waters, including isolated wetlands - Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: 375 linear feet, wide, and/or 0.525 acre.
+Wetlands: acres. - c.
+Limits (boundaries) of jurisdiction based on: OHWM Elevation of established OHWM (if known): - 2.
+Non-regulated waters/wetlands (check if applicable):3 - Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
+Explain: OR-1 and OR-2 are constructed wetlands required to serve as stormwater treatment before water enters Steamboat Creek from the Bella Vista Ranch Housing Development SPK-2004-00683.
+These features were a required component of the approved mitigation plan for the development and are functioning as designed.